Understand how your CPC compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

-New Zealand’s all‑industry Facebook Ads CPC spent the year below the global benchmark on average, but the path was far choppier.
-The market moved from a late‑year softening into a deep February trough, then surged through winter to an August peak before correcting sharply in September and stabilizing into October.
+New Zealand’s cost-per-click pattern tells a compact story: on average CPC sits a bit below the global benchmark, but the month-to-month swings are pronounced.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for all industries in New Zealand compared to the global benchmark.
+This analysis explores ad performance trends for All industries in New Zealand compared to the global benchmark.

 Insights & analysis of Facebook advertising costs